Canon G5 X vs G9X Mark II

 So what is the bottom line?
 Is the Canon G5 X better than the Canon G9 X Mark II or vice versa?
 The listing below highlights the relative strengths of the two models.

-Reasons to prefer the Canon PowerShot G5 X:
+Advantages of the Canon PowerShot G5 X:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.8 vs f/2.0).